 Figure 5 shows a schematic diagram of our experimental apparatus.
 One end of the sample was sandwiched in between two aluminum cylinders and the other end was free-standing, similar to a cantilever.
 The bottom aluminum cylinder was heated using a hot plate and an insulator block was added underneath the free-standing section of the sample to prevent any heat convection from the hot plate.
-Using a digital infrared thermometer, temperature measurements were taken at the start (T_H) and end (T_C) of the cantilever (indicated by the red dots on Figure 5), allowing measurement of temperature differences $\Delta T = T_H - T_C$.
+Using a digital infrared thermometer, temperature measurements were taken at the start (T_H) and end (T_C) of the cantilever (indicated by the red dots on Figure 5), allowing measurement of temperature difference: $\Delta T = T_H - T_C$.
 This digital infrared thermometer measured the thermal radiation frequency distribution that each sample gave off, using this measurement it lastly calculates the temperature of the sample at an indicated point.
 Thus the temperature measured is a combination of both the bulk Si and top SiNWs array.
 When T_H remained constant, an open circuit voltage (ΔV) was measured as a function of time for 90 seconds.
 The Al foil served purposely as an electrode for measuring voltage.
+The voltage measurement error is 0.1 mV.
+The temperature measurement error is around 0.1 degree in Celsius.